Quantization of K\"ahler manifolds via differential operators: Asymptotic holomorphicity of higher Kostant-Souriau operators

-Theorem \ref{theorem: main} is thus saying that, for a general smooth function $f\in C^\infty(X)$, the Berezin--Toeplitz operator $T_{f,k} = \Pi_k( f \cdot (-))$ is asymptotic to the above series of differential operators as $k\rightarrow\infty$.
-Since differential operators are local, we obtain immediately from this theorem the {\em asymptotic locality} of Berezin--Toeplitz operators.
-This also implies that $P_{f,k,0}+P_{f,k,1}+\cdots$ asymptotically maps $\mathcal{H}_k$ to itself.
-Thus these operators deserve to be called {\em quantum operators}.
+Furthermore, Theorem \ref{theorem: main} provides a more fundamental explanation of why the right hand side of the asymptotic formula for the composition of Berezin-Toeplitz operators (equation \eqref{equation: BT-star-product-asymptotic}) is given by a sequence of bi-differential operators.

-Furthermore, Theorem \ref{theorem: main} says that each Berezin--Toeplitz operator $T_{f,k}$ is itself asymptotic to a series of differential operators, thereby providing a more fundamental explanation of why the composition of two Berezin--Toeplitz operators is asymptotically given by a sequence of bi-differential operators.
+We have seen in Section \ref{subsection: quantizable-function} that if $\alpha\in\Gamma(X, \W_X\otimes\Sym\overline{T^*X})$ is a {\em level $k$ quantizable function}, then it induces a holomorphic differential operator $P_{\alpha,k}$ on the level $k$ Hilbert space $\mathcal{H}_k = H^0(X, L^{\otimes k})$.
+From Theorem \ref{theorem: main}, it is natural to expect that in this situation, the Berezin-Toeplitz operators and Kostant-Souriau operators (via Bargmann-Fock action) are identical.
+We will prove this in Theorem \ref{theorem: Toeplitz-holomorphic-differential-operator} and describe a characterization of when Berezin--Toeplitz operators $T_{f,k}$ act on the Hilbert space $\mathcal{H}_k$ as holomorphic differential operators.